nycksw/nix-tools/README.md

 # Nix Home Manager for Userland Tools

-The goal all your favorite userland tools in a moment on practically any distribution.
+Install all your favorite userland tools in a moment on practically any distribution.

 This is _not_ for dotfiles, because for those I use